 We want the MFA to be around for years to come, working to strengthen the filmmaking industry in Maine.
 We will be working over the next three years to establish systems and partnerships to achieve our organizational goals, as well as recruiting volunteers and board members who reflect the industry’s diversity.

-If you want to help us achieve these goals, we encourage you to join as a member!
 Your membership will help support our efforts to better connect film professionals in the state, provide engaging and interesting professional development and networking opportunities, and promote the film industry in Maine.
-Your membership entitles you to free or reduced admission to MFA events and workshops, special offers from vendors and our business members, and opportunities to showcase your work through MFA channels.
+Your membership entitles you to free or discounted admission to MFA events and workshops, special offers from vendors and our business members, and opportunities to showcase your work through MFA channels.